You can look up meanings to Real Estate terminology in this document.

 Property Type — available property type search options include: Single Family, Condominium, Multi-Family, Other Res., Commercial, Industrial, Agricultural, Land, Other, Unknown.

 Published Bid — The published bid in the notice of trustee sale.
-Typically represents the total amount owned on the loan as of the original sale date.
+Typically represents the total amount owed on the loan as of the original sale date.
 May be discounted when the lender sets the opening bid.

 PUD (Planned Unit Development) — A building development and regulatory process governing the design and grouping of varied and compatible land uses in a contained area or subdivision.